ash-project/ash/documentation/introduction/getting_started_phx.md

 ```

-Make sure you can connect to postgres by verifying that the credentials in `config/dev.exs` are correct and create the database by running:
+Make sure you can connect to Postgres by verifying that the credentials in `config/dev.exs` are correct and create the database by running:

 ```shell
 mix ecto.create
 * The database for MyApp.Repo has been created
 ```

-To configure phoenix to support the [jsonapi](https://jsonapi.org/) content type, add the following configuration to `config/config.exs`
+To configure Phoenix to support the [jsonapi](https://jsonapi.org/) content type, add the following configuration to `config/config.exs`:

 ```diff
 --- a/config/config.exs